 This dish has quite a bit of heat.
-If you need less spice (or have small children), you can dial back the chili powder.
 I took out some of the meat for the kids before adding in the chili powder to the rest of the meal.

 Toasted rice powder (khao kua) is a seasoning popular in northeastern Thailand.
 Uncooked, white sticky rice is toasted until golden, then ground into a powder.
 It helps thicken sauces and adds a smokey accent.
-It is available in many Asian food markets, but also easy to make at home.
+It is available in many specialty Southeast Asian markets, but also easy to make at home.
 Set a dry wok or pan over medium heat.
 Add uncooked sticky rice and cook, stirring constantly, until toasted.
 Pour into a spice grinder or mortar and pestle and blend until broken into a powder.
-Definitely don’t skimp on this ingredient.
+Definitely don’t omit this ingredient.
 It is one of the key flavors for Laab.

 I also made Burger Kai (Thai Chicken Burgers with Thai Pesto), Kuay Tiaw Khee Mao Nua (Fresh Rice Noodles with Beef and Thai Basil), Khao Nieu Mamuang (Sweet Sticky Rice and Mangoes), and Kafee Yen (Thai Iced Coffee).